 We discuss boundaries quite often, and here are some that can specifically help with cutting the drama:

 Keep your conversation positive.
 This is good advice for any day of the week as complaining is draining.
-But especially around toxic people, make a conscious effort to only talk about good and light hearted things.
-This can be complicated because they will be on the hunt for drama, so they will try to get you to talk about problems.
-A simple remark like ‘Suzy is doing so much better in school’ will easily translate to: ‘Suzy was doing badly in school’ in the ear of a drama hunter.
+But especially around toxic people, make a conscious effort to only talk about good and light-hearted things.
+This can be complicated because they will be on the hunt for drama.
+This means they will try to get you to talk about problems.
+To a drama hunter, a simple remark like, ‘Suzy is doing so much better in school’ will easily translate to, ‘Suzy was doing badly in school.’.
 So remarking that ‘Suzy is doing so well in school’ is a much safer expression to use.